-The BANK and its consolidated subsidiaries (hereafter the "Group") use interest rate swaps to reduce its exposure to interest rate risk on its monetary assets.
+The Group uses interest rate swaps to reduce its exposure to interest rate risk on its monetary assets.
 The Group applies the deferred hedge accounting method for hedges of interest rate risk on its monetary assets.

-As for portfolio hedges on groups of large-volume, small-value monetary debts, the Group applies the deferred hedge accounting method as stipulated in "Treatment of Accounting and Auditing of Application of Accounting Standard for Financial Instruments in Banking Industry" (Report No. 24 of the Industry Audit Committee of JICPA).
+As for portfolio hedges on groups of large-volume, small-value monetary debts, the Group applies the deferred hedge accounting method as stipulated in "Treatment of Accounting and Auditing of Application of Accounting Standard for Financial Instruments in Banking Industry" (Report No. 24 of the Industry Audit Committee of JICPA, released on February 13, 2002).